The easiest way to brand your email messages with your own DKIM signature is with the “Custom” signing option.

 The “Custom” option requires only the establishment of a single CNAME record in the DNS of your domain.
 The SocketLabs On-Demand Control Panel will perform a verification of your CNAME record before allowing for this feature to be enabled.

 Creating a CNAME record is a process that is handled by the provider that manages your domain’s DNS settings.
 This could be your website hosting provider, your domain registrar, or a third party service like Amazon’s Route 53.

 SocketLabs does not provide technical support for managing your DNS settings.
 You will need to contact your DNS provider for assistance with establishing a CNAME record.

 The CNAME entry that should be created is as follows:

 So if your domain were example.com, you would create the following record:

 dkim._domainkey.example.com CNAME IN dkim._domainkey.email-od.com

-Depending on the TTL settings of your DNS records it could take 24 to 48 hours before SocketLabs will be able to verify your CNAME entries.
-If we are unable to verify your DNS entry then it is likely that mailbox providers will also be unable to verify your entry.
-DKIM signatures without the matching DNS entries could hurt inbox placement rates so patience is required.
+Depending on the TTL settings of your DNS records, it could take 24 to 48 hours before SocketLabs will be able to verify your CNAME entries.
+If we are unable to verify your DNS entry, it is likely that mailbox providers will also be unable to verify your entry.

 Custom DKIM signatures will only be applied to messages that have a Purported Responsible Address (PRA) at the domain in which a custom signing option has been established.
 In most cases the PRA is the From Address, or the Sender Address.

-For more information about DKIM authentication technology please see our other article: DomainKeys Identified Mail (DKIM) Authentication
+For more information about DKIM authentication technology, please see: DomainKeys Identified Mail (DKIM) Authentication